 Capacitors (General background information) Capacitors with values less than 1 μF are usually constructed by layering sheets of metal foil and insulating material.
 Often these sandwiches are rolled into little cylinders or flattened cylinders.
 The metal foils are the plates of the capacitor and the insulator is the dielectric.
-The dielectric material determines the capacitor type (paper, mylar, ceramic, etc.).
+The dielectric material determines the capacitor type (paper, ceramic, polyester, polypropylene, etc.) And its non-ideal characteristics (see Ch 3 of your textbook).
 The value of a capacitor is proportional to the area of the plates and inversely proportional to the thickness of the dielectric material between them.
 In general, a capacitor with a larger capacitance value will be have to be physically larger as well.
 Capacitors come in many shapes and a huge range of sizes.

 Many small capacitors are marked with numbers like 104K or 471M.
-The numbers are read like the bands on a resistor-two digits and a multiplier that indicate pico-farads (104 is 10 x 10^4 pF = 0.1 μ F or 471M is 47 x 10^1 pF).
-Pico-farads are 10^{-12} farads or 10^{-6} μ F. The letter indicates the part tolerance (how close should the actual value be to the marking), $F = \pm 1\%$. $G = \pm 2\%$, $J = \pm 5\%$, $K = \pm 10\%$, $M = \pm 20\%$.
+The numbers are read like the bands on a resistor-two digits and a multiplier that indicate pico-farads (104 is 10 x $10^4 \, pF = 0.1 \, \mu F$ or 471M is 47 x $10^1 \, pF$).
+Pico-farads are 10^{-12} farads or $10^{-6} \, \mu F$.
+The letter indicates the part tolerance (how close should the actual value be to the marking), $F = \pm 1\%$, $G = \pm 2\%$, $J = \pm 5\%$, $K = \pm 10\%$, $M = \pm 20\%$.
+See Ch 3 of your textbook for more information.

-Capacitors with values greater than 1 μF are usually constructed by immersing a roll of metal foil in a conducting liquid (See top-view, at right).
+Capacitors with values greater than 1 μF are usually constructed by immersing a roll of metal foil in a conducting liquid (see drawing, at right).
 A conducting liquid is called an electrolyte and these type of capacitors are called electrolytic capacitors.
 The foil is one plate and the liquid is the other.
 The dielectric is a very thin layer of oxide formed on the foil.
 Because the oxide layer is so thin, electrolytic capacitors can have very large values in relatively small packages.
 Unfortunately, the oxide dielectric also gives them some other, less desirable, characteristics.
-Most electrolytic capacitors can only be charged in one polarity.
+Most electrolytic capacitors can only be charged with one polarity.
 Voltage of the wrong polarity can damage the oxide layer and sometimes even cause the capacitor to blow up.
 (I can personally vouch for this.)
 They are difficult to manufacture accurately and their actual value may differ from their claimed value by as much as a factor of two (-50%, +100%).
 The oxide is not the best of insulators so they can have significant leakage current.
 Finally, the oxide layer so thin that electrolytic capacitors have relatively low voltage ratings.